OpenVADL/openvadl/docs/refman/tutorial.md

 The definition of compiler sequences uses a syntax similarly to the definition of pseudo instructions.
 Instead of the keyword `pseudo instruction` they use `constant sequence` and `register adjustment sequence`.
 The constant sequences have two arguments, a register index and an immediate value.
-They define efficient code sequences to load immediate values in different sizes.
+They define efficient code sequences to load immediate values of different types in different sizes.
 The register adjustment sequences have three arguments, a destination register index, a source register index and an immediate value.
-They define efficient code sequences to add immediate values in different sizes to the source register and store the result in the destination register and will be used for the stack frame setup and destroyment.
-If an immediate does not fit into the immediate of register adjustment sequence then a constant sequence will be used.
-This is requires an extra register which can be more costly.‚
+They define efficient code sequences to add immediate values of different types in different sizes to the source register and store the result in the destination register and are used for the stack frame creation and unwinding.
+If an immediate does not fit into the immediate of a register adjustment sequence, then a constant sequence will be used.
+This requires an additional register which can be more costly.

 ## Assembly Description Definition